MerBudd/Techiee.py/SETUP.md

 1. Fork this repo
 2. Go to [Render](https://render.com/)
 3. Sign up or log in
 4. In the dashboard, click "New", then "Web service".
-Then click "Next".
+Then click "Next"
 5. If your forked repo is private, connect your GitHub account to Render and click "Connect" on the repo.
 If it's public, you can simply search for it
 6. Set the name to anything you want
 7. In the "Build command" section, put `pip install -U -r requirements.txt` and in the "Start command" section, put `python Techiee.py`